birneylab/FEHAT/README.md

 -c, --channels

 Restriction on the channels to read.
 They need to be dot-separated and with no spaces, like the loops argument.
-For example, ``-l CO6.CO4.CO1``
+For example, ``-c CO6.CO4.CO1``

 -w, --wells

 Restriction on the wells to read.
-It can be sequence o numbers, comma-separated, and/or a range of numbers hyphen-separated.
-Do not use spaces.
-E.g.: ``[1,3,4,10-20]``.
-If insering overlapping values, it will throw an error.
+They need to be dot-separated and with no spaces, like the loops argument.
+For example, ``-w WE00001.WE00002``

 -f, --fps